Attention Current Lewis & Clark College Employees: In order

 with and support Student Life departments.
 1-2 openings to

 Administration of Processes (20%)

-Mentor and develop student staff members with an
+- Mentor and develop student staff members with an emphasis on

 comprehensive training program for all student staff including

 August training, regular in-service, January training, and spring

 - Administer housing process for assigned residential area.